Kentucky Notary FAQs

 Do I need a notary bond in Kentucky?

 Yes.
-Kentucky requires a $1,000 surety bond for both new and renewing commissions.
-Our Kentucky notary package includes a bond as well as everything else you need to become a notary!
+Your Kentucky county clerk will require a $1,000 surety bond for both new and renewing commissions.
+Our Kentucky notary package includes a bond, stamp and journal!

 Kentucky State Treasurer